startupjs/startupjs/README.md

 npx startupjs@next init myapp
 ```

-Each template initializes on top of a default `react-native init` application.
+Each template initializes on top of a default `expo init` application.

-If you want to use an RC version (`next`) of `react-native`, specify it using the `-rn` option:
+If you want to use a specific version of `expo`, specify it using the `-e` option:

 ```
-npx startupjs init myapp -rn next
+npx startupjs init myapp -e next
 ```

 ## Docker development Quick Start